ARM-software/CMSIS-DSP/ComputeGraph/examples/example2/README.md

 - Another sliding buffer
 - An a block representing TensorFlow Lite for Micro (a fake TFLite node)

 Note that those blocks (MFCC, TFLite) are doing nothing in this example.
-It is just to illustrate a more complex example that someone may want to experiment with for keyword spotting.
+It is just to illustrate a more complex example typical of keyword spotting applications.

 Examples 5 and 6 are showing how to use the CMSIS-DSP MFCC.

-The new features compared to `example1` are:
+Let's look at the new features compared to example 1:

-- Delay
-- CMSIS-DSP function
-- Constant node
-- SlidingBuffer

-Let's look at all of this:

 ## Delay